ramrom/rams_dot_files/cheatsheets/java_cheatsheet.md

     - are generally interpretted at runtime
         - e.g. `@Autowired` used to inject bean into another bean but if the bean is not found a runtime exception is thrown
     - `@Component` - a bean that's DI'd
-    - `@Entity` - a bean that is persisted to a database, e.g. JPA entity
-    - `@Table` - used to specify the table name for a JPA entity
     - `@Controller` - a bean that handles web requests, e.g. in MVC
     - `@RequestMapping` - used to map a web request to a method in a controller
     - `@Transactional` - used to mark a method as transactional, e.g. in a service